mdibaiee/snaphash/README.md

 Snaphash('img');
 ```

-That's all, a preview of video at 00:00:15 will be shown in the `img` element.
+That's all, a preview of video's frame at 00:00:15 will be shown in the `img` element.

-You can omit unnecessary zeros from time.
+You can omit unnecessary zeros from time, i.e. `#myvideo@15` is the same as `#myvideo@00:00:15`.

 See a [demo](http://mdibaiee.github.io/snaphash)